Godlander/objmc/README.md

 ### vertex id

-Minecraft's `gl_VertexID` isn't per model, so it's difficult to find the relative id of a vertex in a model unless you have a constant number of vertices i thought up a trick to assign each face a unique pixel uv, then encoding the offset of the pixel from top left (relative 0,0 in the texture, some random place in the atlas) with the offset data i am able to calculate the relative face id, and since minecraft only has quads `gl_VertexID % 4` gives the corner.
+Minecraft's `gl_VertexID` isn't per model, so it's difficult to find the relative id of a vertex in a model unless you have a constant number of vertices

+i thought up a trick to assign each face a unique pixel uv, then encoding the offset of the pixel from top left (relative 0,0 in the texture, some random place in the atlas)

+with the offset data i am able to calculate the relative face id, and `gl_VertexID % 4` gives the corner.

 ![image](https://user-images.githubusercontent.com/16228717/148311858-3bd76267-f80f-4ad6-84c3-3b5f6760bcf4.png)

-### python
+### Python

-i learned python just to write this lol
+i learned Python just to write this lol

 apparantly anything that has to do with js can't keep rgb values correctly when alpha isnt max